 Our tip: It’s worth making comparisons: Consider which cover is most important to you and select your supplementary insurance accordingly.

 Advice by video

-Swiss Life supports young adults – and not just with fitness and nutrition.
+Swiss Life supports young adults.
 If you have any questions about your insurance or finances, why not request a video consultation.

 Source: comparis.ch, Image Source: Unsplash (Toa Heftiba)